José Fidalgo

 José Manuel Fidalgo Soares (born August 5, 1979) is a Portuguese model and actor.

 Personal life

-He has a son named Lourenço (born 2009) with ex-wife Fernanda Marinho.
-He also has a daughter named Maria (born 2014) with Nádia Nóvoa.
+He has a son named Lourenço (born 2009) who he had with his ex-wife Fernanda Marinho.
+He also has a daughter named Maria (born 2014), with Nádia Nóvoa.

 Career

-Fidalgo's career begun when he was a child acting in theater and television commercials.
+Fidalgo's career begun when he was a child, when he acted in theater and television commercials.

-He made his name through television where he appears in severals since 2000 until today in famous fiction series.

-He is popular in Portugal, really appreciated by the female (and male) audience also for his good looking appearance.

 In 2007, he appeared in the film Heart Tango, made for Intimissimi, directed by Gabriele Muccino and with Monica Bellucci.
-In 2008, he starred in Amália, a film portraying the life of Portuguese fado singer Amália Rodrigues.
+In 2008, he starred in Amália, a film portraying the life of Portuguesefado singer Amália Rodrigues.